Azure/azure-cosmos-dotnet-v2/samples/partitioning/Readme.md

 The samples are open source and we encourage you to submit pull requests with contributions that could benefit other DocumentDB developers.
 Please refer to the [Contribution guidelines](https://github.com/Azure/azure-documentdb-net/blob/master/Contributing.md) for guidance on how to contribute.

-**Note:** Collection creates are rate-limited by DocumentDB, so some of the sample methods shown here might take a few minutes to complete.
+**Note:** Collection creates are rate-limited by DocumentDB, so some of the sample methods shown here might take a few minutes to complete...